浏览器缓存

 Cache-Control: max-age=0

-If the max-age value isn't non-negative (for example, -1) or isn't an integer (for example, 3599.99), then the caching behavior is undefined.
+), then the caching behavior is undefined.
 However, the Calculating Freshness Lifetime section of the HTTP specification states:

 Caches are encouraged to consider responses that have invalid freshness information to be stale.

-In other words, for any max-age value that isn't an integer or isn't non-negative, the caching behavior that's encouraged is to treat the value as if it were 0.
+value that isn't an integer or isn't non-negative, the caching behavior that's encouraged is to treat the value as if it were 0

-The max-stale=N request directive indicates that the client allows a stored response that is stale within N seconds.
+request directive indicates that the client allows a stored response that is stale within N seconds.

 Cache-Control: max-stale=3600

-In the case above, if the response with Cache-Control: max-age=604800 was generated more than 3 hours ago (calculated from max-age and the Age header), the cache couldn't reuse that response.
+In the case above, if the response with Cache-Control: max-age=604800

 Clients can use this header when the origin server is down or too slow and can accept cached responses from caches even if they are a bit old.

-Note that the major browsers do not support requests with max-stale.
+Note that the major browsers do not support requests with max-stale

-The min-fresh=N request directive indicates that the client allows a stored response that is fresh for at least N seconds.
+request directive indicates that the client allows a stored response that is fresh for at least N seconds.

 Cache-Control: min-fresh=600

-In the case above, if the response with Cache-Control: max-age=3600 was stored in caches 51 minutes ago, the cache couldn't reuse that response.
+was stored in caches 51 minutes ago, the cache couldn't reuse that response.

 Clients can use this header when the user requires the response to not only be fresh, but also requires that it won't be updated for a period of time.

-Note that the major browsers do not support requests with min-fresh.
+Note that the major browsers do not support requests with min-fresh

-Same meaning that no-transform has for a response, but for a request instead.
+has for a response, but for a request instead.

 The client indicates that cache should obtain an already-cached response.
 If a cache has stored a response, it's reused.

-If you don't want a response stored in caches, use the no-store directive.
+If you don't want a response stored in caches, use the no-store

 1Cache-Control: no-store

-Note that no-cache means "it can be stored but don't reuse before validating" — so it's not for preventing a response from being stored.
+means "it can be stored but don't reuse before validating" — so it's not for preventing a response from being stored.

 1Cache-Control: no-cache